laristra/tangram/doc/example.md

 Tangram provides very crude built-in mesh framework aptly called `Simple_Mesh`.
-The goal of this framework is to show how one can wrap their favorite mesh ingrastructure for use with tangram - _they should not be used in any production sense._
+The goal of this framework is to show how one can wrap their favorite mesh infrastructure for use with tangram - _they should not be used in any production sense._
 Tangram also provides implementations of a 3D SLIC and VOF (Youngs') interface reconstruction algorithms, as well as a wrapper for XMOF2D,